Confederate Secret Service

-The Confederate Secret Service refers to any of a number of official and semi-official secret service organizations and operations conducted by the Confederate States of America during the American Civil War.
-Some of the organizations were under the direction of the Confederate government, others operated independently with government approval, while still others were either completely independent of the government or operated with only its tacit acknowledgment.
+The Confederate Secret Service refers to any of a number of official and semi-official secret service organizations and operations performed by the Confederate States of America during the American Civil War.
+Some of the organizations were directed by the Confederate government, others operated independently with government approval, while still others were either completely independent of the government or operated with only its tacit acknowledgment.

-By 1864, the Confederate government was attempting to gain control over the various operations that had sprung up since the beginning of the war, but often with little success.
+By 1864, the Confederate government was attempting to gain control of the various operations that had developed since the beginning of the war, but often with little success.
 Secret legislation was put before the Confederate Congress to create an official Special and Secret Bureau of the War Department.
-The legislation was not enacted until March 1865 and was never implemented; however, a number of groups and operations have historically been referred to as having been part of the Confederate Secret Service.
+The legislation was not enacted until March 1865 and was never implemented; however, a number of groups and operations have been referred to historically as having been part of the Confederate Secret Service.
 In April 1865, most of the official papers of the Secret Service were burned by Confederate Secretary of State Judah P. Benjamin just before the Confederate government evacuated Richmond, although a few pages of a financial ledger remain.
-Thus, the full story of Confederate secret operations may never be known.
+Thus, the complete story of Confederate secret operations may never be known.

 Military operations and officially sanctioned Secret Service activities

 Agents within the United States

-The Confederacy benefited from the services of a number of "traditional" spies including Rose O'Neal Greenhow and Aaron Van Camp, who appear to have been members of an espionage ring during the formative period of the Confederate government.
+The Confederacy benefited from the services of a number of "traditional" spies including Rose O'Neal Greenhow and Aaron Van Camp, who appear to have been members of an espionage gang during the formative period of the Confederate government.
 Greenhow was incarcerated at the Old Capitol Prison in Washington, D.C.
 Thomas Jordan recruited Greenhow and provided her with cypher code.

 Other known espionage agents include Belle Boyd and Catherine Virginia Baxley.
 John Surratt served as both a courier and spy.

-John H. Sothoron appears to have led the Confederate underground in St. Mary's County, Maryland.
+John H. Sothoron appears to have commanded the Confederate underground in St. Mary's County, Maryland.
 Col. Sothoron lived near Charlotte Hall Military Academy.
 His son, Webster, attended the school and was reputed to be a spy.
 Richard Thomas (Zarvona) and David Herold were also students, although Herold's attending is disputed.

-Samuel Mudd, of Charles County, Maryland, appears to have lent shelter to agents and harbored John Wilkes Booth, although Mudd's role is disputed.
+Samuel Mudd, of Charles County, Maryland, seems to have lent shelter to agents and harbored John Wilkes Booth, although Mudd's role is disputed.